-- 3.1 The previous review in 2015/2016 included the following changes to the Policy: - Removed the requirement to consult the nearest 30 residential premises - Live Music and Recorded Music held on premises licenced for the sale of alcohol for consumption on the premises are no longer considered to be regulated entertainment and therefore, require no authorisation if conducted between 8am and 11pm daily. - 3.2 Under the current review the following changes are proposed: - Reference has been made to changes to regulations & guidance following the outbreak of Covid-19 (Coronavirus) and the new temporary pavement licence process. - Update to the list of consultees which has changed since the last review of the policy. - Details of how to apply for licences has been updated as we no longer accept hard copies of applications unless there are exceptional circumstances. - More concise details on what is required when preparing conditions for an Operating Schedule - Removal of LP9.5 in relation to the refusal of an application for a garage/petrol station. - Inclusion of how licenced premises intend to use their outside space and the requirement for regular perimeter checks. - The specific reference to occupancy limits in line with Fire Safety (Regulations) Order 2004 - Reference to Health & Safety at Work Act 1974 - Important reference to Child Sexual Exploitation CSE requirements - The addition of 'Control Measures' and details on how these can be achieved.
+- 3.1 The previous review in 2015/2016 included the following changes to the Policy: - Removed the requirement to consult the nearest 30 residential premises - Live Music and Recorded Music held on premises licenced for the sale of alcohol for consumption on the premises are no longer considered to be regulated entertainment and therefore, require no authorisation if conducted between 8am and 11pm daily. - 3.2 Under the current review the following changes included: - Reference has been made to changes to regulations & guidance following the outbreak of Covid-19 (Coronavirus) and the new temporary pavement licence process. - Update to the list of consultees which has changed since the last review of the policy. - Details of how to apply for licences has been updated as we no longer accept hard copies of applications unless there are exceptional circumstances. - More concise details on what is required when preparing conditions for an Operating Schedule - Removal of LP9.5 in relation to the refusal of an application for a garage/petrol station. - Inclusion of how licenced premises intend to use their outside space and the requirement for regular perimeter checks. - The specific reference to occupancy limits in line with Fire Safety (Regulations) Order 2004 - Reference to Health & Safety at Work Act 1974